ELEKTRONN/ELEKTRONN/RELEASING.md

 ### Requirements:

-1. Existing installation of python2.7 with setuptools 18.0 or higher
+1. Existing installation of Python 2.7.x with virtualenv >= 15.0 (older versions may work, but they are untested).
 2. Anaconda or Miniconda installed under the `<anaconda-root>` directory.
 3. The Anaconda environment needs the conda-build and anaconda-client packages.
 Install them via